Ron Hines DVM PhD

 Your veterinarian might palpate an enlarged spleen (splenomegaly) and/or enlarged liver (hepatomegaly) in your ferret and confirm that through ultrasound and x-rays.
 Both conditions can occur due to the presence of lymphoma cancer in those organs.
 But enlargement of those organs occur in several ferret diseases that are not lymphoma and only a biopsy of the organs themselves that detects malignant lymphocytes confirms lymphoma.

 When the lymphoma has penetrated the liver, liver enzyme tests are generally elevated.
-When it has affected the kidneys, tests like BUN and perhaps creatinine will be elevated as well.
+When it has affected the kidneys, test results such as BUN and perhaps creatinine will be elevated as well.
 Blood calcium levels are occasionally elevated.

 Biopsies And Cytology